holidayextras/culture/expedited-procedure.md

 Regular communication is essential.
 By sending regular updates the Web Team and HX stakeholders are able to manage and mitigate the impact of the issue.

-* Post in the main [#expedite](https://holidayextras.slack.com/messages/expedite/) slack channel.
+* Post in the main [#expedite](https://holidayextras.slack.com/messages/expedite/) Slack channel.
 This should trigger the bot and will ask you to confirm this is a new expedite.
 ![](/images/expedited-procedure/new_expedite.png)

 * You will then be asked if you are the owner of the expedite.
 When confirming, this will create a new expedite channel with the current date to move all conversation away from the main channel.